 Ending Childhood Hunger

-Release No. 0233.11
+Release No. 0230.11

 Contact: USDA Office of Communications (202) 720-4623

-Improving child nutrition is also a focal point of the Healthy, Hunger-Free Kids Act that was signed by President Obama on December 13, 2010.
-This legislation reauthorizes USDA'S child nutrition programs, including the Summer Food Service Program and the National School Lunch Program, which serves nearly 32 million children each day.
-It will allow USDA, for the first time in over 30 years, the chance to make real reforms to the school lunch and breakfast programs by improving the critical nutrition and hunger safety net for millions of children.
-The Healthy, Hunger-Free Kids Act is the legislative centerpiece of First Lady Michelle Obama’s Let’s Move! initiative.
-To learn more, visit www.LetsMove.gov.
+Improving child nutrition is the focal point of the Healthy, Hunger-Free Kids Act signed into law by President Obama in December 2010.
+The legislation reauthorized the Summer Food Service Program and USDA’s other child nutrition programs.
+The Act allows USDA, for the first time in over 30 years, the chance to make real reforms to school meals and increase access to these critical programs.
+The Healthy, Hunger-Free Kids Act is also the legislative centerpiece of First Lady Michelle Obama’s Let’s Move! initiative to end childhood obesity in a generation.

 USDA’s Food and Nutrition Service (FNS) oversees the administration of 15 nutrition assistance programs, including the Summer Food Service Program and other child nutrition programs, that touch the lives of one in four Americans over the course of a year.
 These programs work in concert to form a national safety net against hunger.
 Visit http://www.fns.usda.gov for information about FNS and nutrition assistance programs and go to http://www.fns.usda.gov/ech/ to see how you can help end childhood hunger.